greenboxal/doggohub/doc/ci/git_submodules.md

 correctly with your CI builds:

-1. First, make sure you have used [relative URLs](#configuring-the-gitmodules-file) for the submodules located in the same GitLab server.
+1. First, make sure you have used [relative URLs](#configuring-the-gitmodules-file) for the submodules located in the same DoggoHub server.
 1. Then, use `git submodule sync/update` in `before_script`:

     ```yaml